 Including them upfront takes up valuable space that could be used to highlight your skills and accomplishments.

-• Have a separate reference sheet ready with names, job titles, company names, phone numbers, and email addresses.
+- Have a separate reference sheet ready with names, job titles, company names, phone numbers, and email addresses.

-• Only provide references when a recruiter or hiring manager requests them.
+- Only provide references when a recruiter or hiring manager requests them.

-• Let your references know in advance so they can be prepared to speak about your qualifications.
+- Let your references know in advance so they can be prepared to speak about your qualifications.

 By keeping references off your resume and focusing on your achievements, you’ll create a stronger, more effective document that keeps the hiring manager’s attention where it matters most.

-How to format your resume
+How should you format your resume?

 Properly formatting your resume makes it easy for hiring managers to find what they’re looking for.